More charges and additional arrest made in Eunice nursing home identity theft case - NewsBreak

 St. Landry Parish deputies confirmed that these charges are in addition to previous charges Compton faces from her January 31 arrest, including 259 counts of access device fraud, 16 counts of identity theft, and four counts of contributing to the delinquency of a juvenile

 Jonas Wayne Patin, 35, of Mamou, who shares an address with Compton, also faces two counts of exploitation of persons with infirmities, 64 counts of access device fraud, and six counts of contributing to the delinquency of a juvenile.
 His bond was set at $27,500.
 An arrest warrant for Patin was originally issued Feb.
-15. He was also arrested April 7, said Guidroz.PREVIOUS STORY: Eunice nursing home employee accused of theft
+15. He was also arrested April 7, said Guidroz.Man accused of causing trouble at Boutte Burger King drive-thru window, trying to run over employee

 The fraudulent activity allegedly committed by Patin and Compton occurred between Nov.
 17 and Dec.
 20, 2021.
 Detectives were first tipped off to the alleged activity on Jan.
 3, 2022.
 On Feb.
 22, Guidroz said a second victim came forward after being notified of a past-due balance on a card that should have had no debt.